 The wind dropped from my sails like a fan turned off.
 I thought about the brilliant, enthused brand ambassador and my online oh-my-Goddery, and the deflation set in.
 The full popped balloon.
 The geophysicist had to ask if I was feeling alright.
 But, really, I don’t know why I was surprised.

 But my price-gripery this week is more specific.
-It’s not about whether long-loved expressions are creeping out of reach, or well-aged whiskies not being priced as they once were.
+It’s not about whether long-loved expressions are creeping out of reach, or about well-aged whiskies not being priced as they once were.
 Instead I’m concerned with the financial statements being made by brand new distilleries without so much as a shred of history, pedigree or reputation behind their minimum-age-or-younger liquid.

 The current era of new distilleries is unprecedented.
 Distilleries have opened at rates of knots before, but never to so much public speculation; never in such visible form as the class of 2010-or-so onwards.

-Say you’re a whisky lover (and, given you’re reading this, you most probably are – in addition to being clever and attractive).
+Say you’re a whisky lover (and, given you’re reading Malt, you most probably are – in addition to being handsome and wise).
 Say a new distillery opens somewhere near you.
 Say it’s the first in Fife or York or Toxteth or Tidsbury or Butlins or Glamorgan or Skegness or your Granny’s kitchen since Wee Angus MacSmuggler strode the fair, ericaceous glen.
 Say you schlep over to see the new build, to see the stills lifted in, to see the new make splashing through the spirit safe, to see the casks rolling into the warehouse, to see the novice distillers realising a dream.
-Say you ping a juicy post on social media, declaring to the world that exciting things are happening in GlenBilious.
-Say GlenBilious retweet it.
+Say you ping a juicy post on social media, declaring to the world that exciting things are happening in GlenBirmingham.
+Say GlenBirmingham retweet it.
 Say you get on first name terms with their charming tour guide, brewer, distiller, owner, café soup-seasoner.
 Say you give them a cheery wave at festivals and chew the fat about how their spirit’s coming on.
-Say you spend three years getting excited, telling your friends, waiting for whisky, giving a toss.
+Say you spend three years getting excited, telling your friends, waiting for whisky, giving a damn.
 And say, when the three year klaxon sounds, it’s only to herald a rapacious, small-minded, exclusionary piece of contemptuous vaulting ambition.
 A price you couldn’t possibly stretch to.
 An exorbitant price.
 A f*** you price.

 Perhaps you’re snorting that that’s how capitalism works, and that I ought to live in the real world.
 Where art moulders in locked vaults, Russian-owned London houses rattle with emptiness, wind and woodworm, and whisky makes the headlines only when it’s a bottle that will likely never be drunk.